UC-CIC/cloudpro-cdk/README.md

+# CloudPRO

+"One click" deploy of CloudPRO.

 # Welcome to your CDK Python project!

-This is a blank project for CDK development with Python.
+Baseline was generated with CDK for Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.